codewithrabha/Scoreboard/README.md

 ## v1.0.1
 * ADD - Option to add or remove players.
 * ADD - Sound affects for toss and service change.
+* UPD - Save record button on result modal now takes screenshot of result and downloads it.

 ## v1.0
 * Initial release.